rabiulahsan/loan-prediction/README.md

-## This is a loan amount predictin end to end ml model
+## This is a loan amount prediction end to end ml model